-These can be generalized into a single vector equation.
-Take the coordinate system to be at rest with respect to the medium, whose speed of sound is c.
+These can be generalized into a single vector equation, take the coordinate system to be at rest with respect to the medium, whose speed of sound is c.

-There is a source s moving with velocity v_s and emitting waves with frequency f_s .
-And a detector r moving with velocity v_t , where the unit vector from s to r is n i.e.
+There is a source s moving with velocity V_s and emitting waves with frequency f_s .
+There is a detector r moving with velocity V_T , and the unit vector from s to r is n i.e.